cm-schl/fatturapa-xsl-southtyrol/README.md

 You should have received a copy of the GNU General Public License along with this program (see [LICENSE](https://github.com/paolodongilli/fatturapa-xsl-southtyrol/blob/master/LICENSE) file).
 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

-## Contributors
-- Ferdinand Tavernini
-- Paolo Dongilli
-- Stefan Hellweger
-- ... you can contribute and add YOUR-NAME